Estimated reading time: 8 minutes

-According to Stats Canada, Food expenditures have actually stayed pretty even across the board including eating out a restaurants.
+According to Stats Canada, Food expenditures have stayed pretty even across the board, including eating out restaurants.

-The average price per person spent on groceries each month ranges from $180 to $250 depending on where you live.
+The average monthly price per person spent on groceries ranges from $180 to $250, depending on where you live.

-You’ll find the costs will go up if you live in the larger cities like Toronto but drop slightly in provinces across Canada such as Nova Scotia.
+The costs will go up if you live in larger cities like Toronto but drop slightly in provinces across Canada, such as Nova Scotia.